EdynuT/DOTformat_encrypter/README.md

 ### 1.1.1
 - Minor bug fixes in key handling and derivation.
 - The 2048-byte key is now processed using SHA‑256 to derive the effective AES key.
-- Other stability improvements and corrections in file reading/writing.
+- Other stability improvements and corrections.

 ### 1.1.0
 - Added `setup_env.py` script for automatic environment setup.